snath-xoc/sample-weight-audit-nondet/README.md

 ---
 Across literature there seem to be 3 types of weighting:

 * Precision weighting: This considers the weights to represent the precision of a sample.
-In simple terms, let's say a sample has a lot of observational error, then the precision of that sample is low, on the other hand a sample with low observational error has high precision and should be weighted more.
+In simple terms, let's say a sample has a lot of observational error, then the precision of that sample is low.
+On the other hand a sample with low observational error has high precision and should be weighted more.
 To calculate the mean value, assuming observational errors are zero-centred, uncorrelated and have finite variance, via the Gauss-Markov theorem we get,

 $\mu_{X}=\frac{\sum^{n}_{i=1}w_i\cdot x_i}{\sum w}$